-Kahoot is an online tool that that uses a technique called gamification, turning everyday tasks like classroom lessons and quizzes into games where students can win prizes.
+Kahoot is an online tool that uses a technique called gamification, turning everyday tasks like classroom lessons and quizzes into games where students can win prizes.
 Many teachers use it as an informal review or quiz system in their classrooms; the app has about 70 million users worldwide.

 As with many popular apps, the sheer number of users means not only that the app is a bigger target for hackers but also that hacking into it could bring a bigger prize.